Introduction

 When the business wants to grow bigger, they go to the bank and borrow $10 million over a fixed-year term.

-The fund promises its investors it will pay back a return of 7-15% a year, which in theory it can for the first few years, because 90% of investors do not redeem in the first few years.
+The fund promises its investors it will pay back a return of 7-15% a year, which, in theory, it can for the first few years because 90% of investors do not redeem in the first few years.

 This is the end of the business, the fund and your money.